vdfor/koa-sail-ts/README.md

-# koa-sail
+# koa-sail-ts

+Seed of koa(2.x) with typescript

-This project was generated with [koa-generator](https://github.com/17koa/koa-generator)
+The project initially generated with [koa-generator](https://github.com/17koa/koa-generator)